words matter

 AUDIOBOOKS

-Culture Democracy Fresh Politics Power Religion
+Economics Fresh Government Politics Power

-Culture Economics Fresh Politics Power Sport
+Culture Democracy Economics Fresh Politics Power

 I saw a reference to a published survey of Australians’ attitudes toward the United States in light of Donald Trump’s presidency.
 It was commissioned by the United States Studies Centre, which I imagine has some skin in the game.
 In my own opinion, I think that Australians do not grasp how bad America has become under the Trump regime.
 Trump was a bit of a joke for Aussies, over the last decade, but the penny just maybe starting to drop.